Ug Rung now looked spiky and forbidding. Holly’s engineers were constantly adding spikes, skulls, or bladed jags to the barbarian city.

-Captain Megamore Bliktuk walked into her tent, interrupting her sadistic reverie.
+Captain Megamore Bliktuk walked into her tent, interrupting her reverie.

 “Our forces have surrounded Krul’Dar’s rebels.
 They await your presence.”

 “Awesome.”
-Holly lowered a black-steel helmet onto her head and buckled its argythe-hide chin-strap across her jaw.
-She rose from her chair and grabbed her sword.
+Holly lowered a black-steel helmet onto her head, buckled its argythe-hide chinstrap, and rose from her chair.

 “Let’s show these bitchfucks the meaning of justice.”

 Holly walked outside and hopped onto her mount, a war-raptor whom she called “Gucci.”
 None of her subjects had questioned the odd choice in name; she’d eliminated nearly every dissenter from her army.
 Accordingly, she’d let herself relax.
-She still used Indashi mannerisms when she was addressing a crowd, or presiding over a formal execution, but she felt way more comfortable when she was speaking like an Earthling.
-Most of her servants had begun to imitate her.
+She still used Indashi mannerisms when she was addressing a crowd, but she felt way more comfortable when she was speaking like an Earthling.
+Most of her servants had even begun to imitate her.

 She pulled back on the reins, halting Gucci in front of her generals: Nyrock Hellscythe and Yinhalka Thorkblade.
 They dropped to a knee and placed their fists over their hearts.